 Some players may experience game crashes/errors when running in Directx 11 mode.
 Swapping your graphics API to DX9 may resolve these crashes.

 Clock Speed Crashes

-Some graphics cards, when set to a clock speed of at least 798MHz, may experience graphics driver crashes.
-In particular, this is the default setting of the Nvidia GTX 570.
+Some graphics cards, when set to non-standard clock speeds, may experience graphics driver crashes.

 The Nvidia Optimus system may not automatically switch to the dedicated Nvidia graphics adapter when starting the game.
 Please ensure that this is correctly set in the Optimus program for the Nvidia card to be correctly used.

 Players using Windows XP and Radeon HD 5770 graphics cards may experience issues proceeding past loading screens.
 Restarting the client should resolve this.

 Setting the Texture Filtering option to Bilinear Filtering may cause issues with terrain tearing.
 Please set this to Trilinear.